 The University of Alaska Museum of the North is worth a visit as one of the premier museums in the city, showcasing various exhibits related to notable people and places in Alaska.

 5 day Alaska itinerary (option 2) | Anchorage to Seward and Homer

 As you’ll need to fly in and out of Anchorage for this amazing trip, try to book a flight that arrives before noon and departs later in the day.

 Day 1 – Anchorage to Seward

-After picking up your rental car, stock up drinks, snacks, and perhaps picnic-style foods at the grocery store, and then get ready for the ultimate Alaska road trip.
+After picking up your rental car, stock up on drinks, snacks, and perhaps picnic-style foods at the grocery store, and then get ready for the ultimate Alaska road trip.

 The 127-mile stretch of road between Anchorage and Seward is often named among the country’s most scenic drives, winding through the jaw-dropping Alaskan wilderness.